mapbox/geojson-tidy/README.md

 The timestamp array for the trackpoints need to be stored stored in `features[].properties.coordTimes[]`.
 Both [Unix time](https://en.wikipedia.org/wiki/Unix_time) or Strings in [ISO 8601](https://en.wikipedia.org/wiki/ISO_8601) are accepted.

 ###output
-The output is valid geojson lineString feature object with timestamps stored as
+The default output is a geojson `FeatureCollection` with the timestamps stored as

 ```
 {
+            "type": "FeatureCollection",
+            "features": [
+        {
           "type": "Feature",
-      "properties": {},
+          "properties": {
+            "coordTimes": []
+          },
           "geometry": {
             "type": "LineString",
             "coordinates": []
           }
         }
+    ]
+}
 ```

+To use with the Mapbox [matchstick](https://github.com/mapbox/matchstick), you would want to generate only a single feature by using the `{"output":"Feature"}` option

 ## API